Caroline Morahan

-Caroline Morahan is an Irish actress and television host.
+Caroline Morahan (born 9 August 1977) is an Irish actress and television host.
 In 2010, she was chosen as the face of Littlewoods Ireland.

 Early life

 Caroline Morahan graduated from Dublin City University with a Bachelor of Arts in communication studies, earning first class honors for her photographic thesis.
 During her university years she appeared in numerous short films and television pilots.

 In September 2012, she married Dáithí Ó Caoimh.
 They have two children, Rowan and Ava.

 Career

 In 1994, she made her television debut, at the age of 17, in soap opera Fair City as Barbara Cleary.
 In 2001, Morahan entered the reality TV series The Selection Box and was chosen from an open call of 2,000 to host The Fame Game.
 She hosted the show for five seasons.
 Later, she co-hosted the fashion programme Off the Rails from 2002 to 2007.
 Morahan left Off the Rails in 2007 to move back to acting.

 She has guest hosted and appeared in a multitude of Irish television programmes, including The Panel, The Restaurant, The Late Late Show, Tubridy Tonight, Xposé, The Den, and The Health Squad.
 A guest appearance on The Podge and Rodge Show in 2008 led to the role of host in early 2009.
 She has appeared as the female lead in the Irish musical, I, Keano.

 In 2009, she moved to Los Angeles, California to pursue acting career in Hollywood.